Educational Resources

 UNESCO MGIEP provides a truly unique offering of digital courses, embedded with Social and Emotional Learning, designed by industry experts for K-12 students, teachers and the youth.
 Courses include: Climate Change, Biodiversity & Human Well-Being, Global Citizenship, and more!

-ACEE Resource Hub
+ACEE Resources Hub

 The Resource Hub is your one-stop tool for finding new resources, programs, professional development, and grants to support environmental and energy education in your classroom in keeping with the 2019 K-12 Environmental Education Guidelines for Excellence, published by the North American Association for Environmental Education.